mortlach/Liber-Primus-Crib-Assist/README.md

 ### super-quick  <a name="Quickstart-Tutorial-super-quick"></a>

 A quick example using a single 2-gram with word lengths 1-8.
 (More complex examples would have multiple n-grams overlapping one another.)
+The GUI overview also explains these controls, see [here](#my-multi-word-header) and [here](#Main-files-and-Path-Definitions).

 1.**Choose a new phrase**.
 - In the "choose phrase tab" enter 1 8 (or 1,8) and press enter.